straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 Notes from udemy ML A-Z
 Will be using scikit-learn which is easier to learn/use vs Tensorflow at the expense of being less powerful/flexible.

-General Steps
+General Steps for Regression or Classification
 - Data pre-processing
-- Build (Regression or Classification)
+- Build
-- Train
+- Train (may be iterative process where you tweak/tune parameters)
 - Make predictions
 - Calculate performance metrics
 - Make a verdict